Death Dictionary

 Asthmachronic inflamation of the airways, making it difficult to breathe

-Bed-riddenconfined to bed through sickness or infirmity
+Bed-riddenconfined to bed through sickness or infirmity and subsequent death

-Bloody-fluxbloody diarrhea, esp. from dysentery
+Bloody-fluxbloody diarrhea, especially from dysentery

-Calentureprobably heat stroke or sunstroke
+Calentureheat stroke or sunstroke with delirium

-Child-Beddeath during childbirth
+Child-Bedmaternal death during childbirth

 Chrisomsinfant deaths under one month old